Cookie Policy

 - Essential: Required for the Service to function.
 These handle authentication, session management, security, and user preferences like theme selection.
 Essential cookies cannot be disabled without breaking core functionality.

 - Analytics: Used to understand how visitors use our website and to improve product quality and reliability.
 Analytics cookies are only set after you explicitly consent through our cookie consent banner.
-If you decline, no analytics cookies are placed and no analytics tracking occurs.
+This includes first-touch attribution storage for UTM/referrer reporting.
+If you decline, no analytics cookies are placed, first-touch attribution is removed, and no analytics tracking occurs.

 - Marketing: TTXLab does not currently use marketing or advertising cookies.
 If this changes, we will update this policy and request your consent before setting any marketing cookies.